WangJ0347/FA595_Flask/README.md

 This service is based on TextBlob and Part Of Speech nltk.
 It takes all the noun from a string and if they are singular (NN) the function provide the plural while if it is plural (NNS), it provides the singular.
 The results are organized in a dictionary.

 # 6 Word definitions
+This service is based on the TextBlob package.
+It provides the definition of each word present on the input string.
+The result is organized in a dictionary.
+On detail, the function created divide each word in the input sentence and generate the definition for each of it.